SAVE 25% ON EVERYTHING!* Enter code: TTS25 at the basket.

 Posted on Friday 08th May 2015

-Combining elements of science, technology and maths it is a useful vehicle for giving pupils a taste of engineering and helps them to understand how things work.
+Combining elements of science, technology and maths, the balloon buggy is a useful vehicle for giving pupils a taste of engineering and helps them to understand how things work.
 It also demonstrates Isaac Newton’s third law of motion: “For every action there is an equal and opposite reaction”

 What you’ll need